Factors to Know Before Selling a House in Foreclosure in Washington

 What Common Scams Should Homeowners Watch Out For?

-When you’re facing foreclosure, keep an eye out for frauds that target struggling homeowners.
+When facing foreclosure, watch out for fraud targeting struggling homeowners.
 A popular ruse is the “foreclosure rescue scam.”
-Someone will offer to preserve your home for a charge, but once paid, they will vanish without further assistance.
+Someone will offer to preserve your home for a charge, but they will vanish without further assistance once paid.
 Also, be wary of those who offer legal advice unless they have the necessary qualifications.
 Always get legal advice from a knowledgeable attorney, particularly on the Washington foreclosure process.
 Understanding your homeowner rights is critical to remaining safe.

 How Can One Verify The Legitimacy Of Buyers And Offers?

 Follow these methods to determine whether buyers and offers are genuine.
-Hire a competent real estate professional to assist you in assessing offers in accordance with Washington state real estate rules.
+Hire a competent real estate professional to assess offers per Washington state real estate rules.

 Before you sell your home, make sure to: